-- Bring extra change of clothes for everyone.
-(Walking off the plane with poop on my dress was awful!)
+- Bring an extra change of clothes for everyone. (“Walking off the plane with poop on my dress was awful!”)

-- Ziploc bags are great for dirty clothes and diapers.
+- Reusable, zippered bags are great for dirty clothes and diapers.

-- Hats and or SPF clothing to protect your baby’s skin from the sun
+- Hats and SPF clothing to protect your baby’s skin from the sun.

-- If you’re going to check your child’s carseat, know that it will usually be counted as an extra bag and the baggage-handling machines at airports can rough them up.
+- If you’re going to check your child’s car seat, know that it may be counted as an extra bag and the baggage-handling machines at airports can rough them up.

 - Research medical options at your destination and consider bringing your provider’s hotline number.

-- Use sanitizing wipes (not baby wipes) to wipe down EVERYTHING you will touch on the plane… buckle, tray, buttons, bathroom.
+- Use sanitizing wipes (instead of baby wipes) to wipe down EVERYTHING you will touch on the plane… buckle, tray, buttons, bathroom.
 Those surfaces are where the germs transfer, not the air.
-A sick kid/family is no good on a trip!

 - Planes are louder than pumps – use a nursing cover instead of the tiny bathroom.